Ravenports/Ravenports/README.md

 ${RAVENBASE}/share/mk will ensure adaptability.

-The options handling and other complex logic that affect package dependencies will be done by the Raven tool internally.
+The options handling and other complex logic that affect package dependencies will be done by the ravenadm internally.
 This will enable speedups by magnitudes as compared to other ports systems.

 ## Updates